Agnika0987/PRODIGY_DS_03/README.md

 # Data Preprocessing and Feature Encoding
 **1. Handling Outliers**

-For numerical columns like balance, duration, and campaign, we calculated the Interquartile Range (IQR) to identify and potentially handle outliers.
-We computed the lower and upper bounds for outliers using the formula:
+For numerical columns like balance, duration, and campaign, I calculated the Interquartile Range (IQR) to identify and potentially handle outliers.
+I computed the lower and upper bounds for outliers using the formula:
 Lower Bound = Q1 - 1.5 * IQR
 Upper Bound = Q3 + 1.5 * IQR This ensures that values outside this range are considered outliers.

 **2. Label Encoding for Categorical Variables**

-For categorical columns (job, marital, education, default, housing, loan, contact, poutcome, month, and y), we used LabelEncoder to convert string labels into numerical values.
+For categorical columns (job, marital, education, default, housing, loan, contact, poutcome, month, and y), I used LabelEncoder to convert string labels into numerical values.
 This transformation is crucial for machine learning algorithms to process categorical data effectively.

 **3. Modeling**